christensenacademy/christensen-academy/modules/css-basics/challenges/three-types-of-css-challenge.md

 </html>
 ```

-Your challenge is to add inline, embedded, and external CSS to this webpage in the following manner:
+Once you have the code above saved to an HTML file, add inline, embedded, and external CSS to this webpage in the following manner:

-##Inline
+###Inline
 Turn the background color of the body element blue.
 Turn the text of the h1 element white.

-##Embedded
+###Embedded
 Turn the background color of the h1 orange.
 Turn the background color of the paragraphs white.

-##External
+###External
 Turn the color of the paragraphs red.